lukereichold/SpeechTimestamper/README.md

 ## gRPC

 This project uses gRPC instead of REST to communicate with GCP services.
+(There is not yet [an official Google Cloud Client Library](https://cloud.google.com/apis/docs/cloud-client-libraries) for Swift).
 For basic functionality of the gRPC API for Swift, see [the Swift gRPC Overview](https://github.com/grpc/grpc-swift/blob/master/OVERVIEW.md).

 If you'd like to generate the most up-to-date protobuf definitions, you'll need [protobuf](https://github.com/apple/swift-protobuf) installed and then run a fresh `pod update`.